-Everett Public Schools believes that with support, and collaboration with families, every student can achieve growth and gain the college, career, and life readiness skills needed to sustain a bright future.
-Educators in all Everett schools use a variety of instructional practices anchored to core standards in order to create grade level appropriate lessons.
-Since students develop at varying rates and sometimes need additional support to help them be successful, Everett Public Schools has implemented a Multi-Tiered System of Supports (MTSS) to aid schools in developing site specific-systems and strategies to meet the needs of each student.
+Following our Everett Public Schools mission, educators in all Everett schools use a variety of instructional practices anchored to core standards in order to support student's academic, social-emotional, and behavioral growth.
+Since students develop at varying rates, they sometimes need additional support to help them gain essential learning.
+Everett Public Schools has implemented a Multi-Tiered System of Supports (MTSS) to aid schools in developing site specific-systems and strategies to meet the needs of each student.
+The following information is a summary of these systems.